-b) Have access to specialist advice regarding our children's sensory needs. c) Receive training/CPD in understanding pupils sensory needs and how they can be supported at Hayfield school School Attendance Officer will: Pupils will: a) Monitor pupil attendance on a daily basis and take action to address concerns; b) Act as a liaison point for parents regarding their children's attendance at Hayfield School; a) Attend school on a daily basis; b) Make progress in the national curriculum School will provide a range of enrichment Pupils will: activities that will develop and improve our pupils' a) Be able to participate fully in themed weeks, school trips and residential a) social communication skills; b) willingness and readiness to engage in learning c) life experiences and opportunities to explore and learn about their local environment and the world in which they live trips b) Have access to educational visits or enrichment activities that will offer them an enhanced curriculum and opportunities to explore their local environment and world around them c) Have increased opportunities to participate in non PE enrichment activities.
+b) Have access to specialist advice regarding our children's sensory needs. c) Receive training/CPD in understanding pupils sensory needs and how they can be supported at Hayfield school School Attendance Officer will: a) Monitor pupil attendance on a daily basis and take action to address concerns; b) Act as a liaison point for parents regarding their children's attendance at Hayfield School; Pupils will: a) Attend school on a daily basis; b) Make progress in the national curriculum School will provide a range of enrichment activities that will develop and improve our pupils' a) social communication skills; b) willingness and readiness to engage in learning c) life experiences and opportunities to explore and learn about their local environment and the world in which they live Pupils will: a) Be able to participate fully in themed weeks, school trips and residential trips b) Have access to educational visits or enrichment activities that will offer them an enhanced curriculum and opportunities to explore their local environment and world around them c) Have increased opportunities to participate in non PE enrichment activities.
 Eg, Art/cultural and music focused activities. d) Develop their social skills, independence, perseverance and teamwork through participation in a wide range of activities throughout the school year